openid/eKYC-IDA/openid-ida-verified-claims.md

 `verified_claims`: A single object or an array of objects, each object comprising the following sub-elements:

-* `claims`: REQUIRED.
-Object that is the container for the Verified Claims about the End-User.
+* `claims`: Required.
+Object that is the container for the verified claims about the end-user.
-* `verification`: REQUIRED.
+* `verification`: Required.
 Object that contains data about the verification process.

-Note: Implementations MUST ignore any sub-element not defined in this specification or extensions of this specification.
-Extensions to this specification that specify additional sub-elements under the `verified_claims` element MAY be created by the OpenID Foundation, ecosystem or scheme operators or indeed singular implementers using this specification.
+Note: Implementations shall ignore any sub-element not defined in this specification or extensions of this specification.
+Extensions to this specification that specify additional sub-elements under the `verified_claims` element may be created by the OpenID Foundation, ecosystem or scheme operators or indeed singular implementers using this specification.

 A machine-readable syntax definition of `verified_claims` is given as JSON schema in [@verified_claims.json], it can be used to automatically validate JSON documents containing a `verified_claims` element.
 The provided JSON schema files are a non-normative implementation of this specification and any discrepancies that exist are either implementation bugs or interpretations.

 Extensions of this specification, including trust framework definitions, can define further constraints on the data structure.

-## claims Element {#claimselement}
+## claims element {#claimselement}

-The `claims` element contains the Claims about the End-User which were verified by the process and according to the policies determined by the corresponding `verification` element described in the next section.
+The `claims` element contains the claims about the end-user which were verified by the process and according to the policies determined by the corresponding `verification` element described in the next section.

-The `claims` element MAY contain any of the following Claims as defined in Section 5.1 of the OpenID Connect specification [@!OpenID]
+The `claims` element may contain any of the following claims as defined in section 5.1 of the OpenID Connect specification [@!OpenID]

 * `name`
 * `given_name`